 Lack of trust.
 Lack of adoption.

 Raising explainable and responsible AI is essential to earning trust with those interacting with the technology.
 And trust is the only way to foster adoption.
-For healthcare to realise AI’s full potential, each organisation must be transparent about its motives for using data, as well as consistent with the motives of consumers.
+For healthcare to realize AI’s full potential, each organization must be transparent about its motives for using data, as well as consistent with the motives of consumers.
 That means understanding what the consumer believes the business has the right to do with their information.

 Health plans likely have more trust-related issues to overcome than providers.
 For instance, consumers perceive medical information shared by health plans to be biased.
 An Accenture survey found that when researching treatments, 69 percent of consumers believe health plan sources are steering them in a preferred direction.4

 As health plans start to use AI to augment employees for core transaction processing, such as claims processing, this insight and path to decisions must be transparent so that it is explainable to consumers—not hidden in a black box.
 What’s more, regulators are often involved in reviewing a consumer appeal or grievance on a claim denial and expect a clear and explainable answer for a determination.

 Organizations might consider being abundantly clear about how they will use patient data by sharing a public statement around responsible and explainable AI and AI governance.